UrbanInstitute/emergency-rental-assistance-priority-index/README.md

         -   Ensure that the impute_2010_2020_tracts_areal() script is not being run on either dataset, unless you are intentionally running the scripts with pre-2020 data
 -   `gWQS` package considerations include:
     -   The `gWQS` package may change the weighting of each index based on which version of the package is installed — note that lockfile is the source of truth for exact reproducibility
+    -   For future updates, should look into the repeated holdout technique for generating weights starting in version 3.0.5.
+This generates more stable mean values for estimation (and uncertainty bands)

 ## WQS Weights